 Discriminatory Enforcement of Return Policies

-So far, this analysis focused on differences in return outcomes across tester groups.
-I now turn to explore whether sellers’ selective enforcement of their return policies systematically disadvantages consumers based on race or gender.
+So far, this analysis has focused on differences in return outcomes across tester groups.
+I now turn to explore whether sellers’ selective enforcement of their return policies systematically discriminates against consumers based on race or gender.

-Table 5 presents the main effect of testers’ race and gender on their likelihood to be treated differently compared to the store’s formal return policy.
+Table 5 presents the main effect of testers’ race and gender on their likelihood of being treated differently than the store’s formal return policy requires.
 The dependent variable is an ordinal variable, which takes the value of “1” if a pro-consumer gap was observed, “0” if no gap was observed, and “-1” if an anti-consumer gap was observed.
-Columns 1 and 2 use testers’ first-stage outcomes (i.e., whether they experienced a pro-consumer gap, no gap, or an anti-consumer gap before asking to speak with a manager) as the dependent variable, while columns 3 and 4 use final-stage outcomes as the dependent variable.
+Columns 1 and 2 report testers’ first-stage outcomes (i.e., whether they experienced a pro-consumer gap, no gap, or an anti-consumer gap before asking to speak with a manager) as the dependent variable, while columns 3 and 4 report final-stage outcomes as the dependent variable.

-Columns 2 and 4 of the regression table introduce additional control variables related to clerk and manager demographics (race and gender) and store characteristics (i.e., store’s age, luxuriousness and whether it is private or public).
+Columns 2 and 4 of the regression table introduce additional control variables related to clerk and manager demographics (race and gender) and store characteristics (i.e., store’s age, high-end status and whether it is private or public).

-As the regression table shows, both race and gender had a strong and significant effect on the likelihood to be treated differently than required by the policy.
+As the regression table shows, both race and gender had a strong and significant effect on the likelihood of being treated differently than required by the policy.
 At the initial stage, white testers were 9% more likely to experience a pro-consumer gap (29% v.
-20%) and 9% less likely to experience and anti-consumer gap (21% v.
+20%) and 9% less likely to experience an anti-consumer gap (21% v.
 30%, p < 0.1) than were African-American testers.
 At the final stage, a similar pattern is observed, with white testers 10% more likely to experience a pro-consumer gap (38% v.
 28%, p < 0.1) and 7% less likely to experience an anti-consumer gap (17% v.
-24%, p < 0.1) than African-American testers.
+24%, p < 0.1) than were African-American testers.

 In terms of gender disparities, male testers were 12% less likely to experience a pro-consumer gap (18% v.
 30%), and 12% more likely to experience an anti-consumer gap, than were female testers (31% v.
 19%) at the initial stage.
 A similar pattern is observed at the final stage, with male testers 13% less likely to experience a pro-consumer gap (27% v.
 40%), and 9% more likely to experience an anti-consumer gap (25% v.
 16%) compared to female testers.

 Figure 3.
 Pro-Consumer Gaps by Tester Race and Gender.

 Figure 4.
 Anti-Consumer Gaps by Tester Race and Gender.

+Table 5.
+Regressions of Initial and Final Gaps on Tester Race and Gender